fbpx

 If you installed solar prior to 2016 you are likely on the NEM 1.0 program.
 If you applied between June 29, 2016 and April 14, 2023, you are on NEM 2.0 You can confirm with PG&E Solar Customer Service at 877-743-4112, Monday – Friday, 8 a.m. – 5 p.m.

-Customers on NEM rates will remain on NEM for 20 years after this installation date.
+Customers on NEM rates will remain on NEM for 20 years after their installation.

 Solar Billing Plan (SBP)